Active adventures in Antarctica

 The Hondius vessel

 The public areas are designed in an elegant style and have all the amenities.
-On board there is a cozy lounge area and a library, a separate lecture hall, a spacious restaurant with large windows.
+There is a cozy lounge area and library on board, a separate lecture hall, and a spacious restaurant with large windows.

-The crew is international, consists of 72 people (including maintenance staff, members of the expedition team and a doctor).
+The crew is international and consists of 72 people (including maintenance personnel, members of the expedition team and a doctor).

 Technical specifications: